with-ours/ours-nextjs-example/README.md

 3. **Add the provider to your layout**
    - The provider is already included in `src/app/layout.tsx`
-   - It automatically initializes Ours when the app loads
+   - It automatically initializes Ours Privacy when the app loads

 ## Tracking Events

-Once Ours is initialized, you can track custom events from any client component:
+Once Ours Privacy is initialized, you can track custom events from any client component:

 ```tsx
 // src/component/track-button.tsx